Being a trustee at The Vegan Society

 Can you provide examples of times when members have positively influenced the direction of the society?

 David: Yes.
-Members influence the society all the time, be that a letter into the editor of The Vegan magazine, or to Council via the Chair or at the AGM.
+Members influence the society all the time, be that volunteering their time to staff stalls at events, contributing to the research network, a letter into the editor of The Vegan magazine, or to Council via the Chair or at the AGM.
 Members are also able to submit motions to the AGM for consideration by all, should they feel a change to our work is warranted.
+Members can take a look at our most recent Volunteer Impact Report to find out more.
+I think many of our members do have something really useful to offer the society.

 Can I be a trustee?

 Yes!
-We welcome applications from members of the society for membership of the governing Council (board of directors) of The Vegan Society by Friday 1 March 2024.
+We welcome applications from members of the society for membership of the governing Council (board of directors) of The Vegan Society for 2027.

 Candidates for trustee roles must have been full members of the society for at least a year and be aged 16 or over on the date of appointment.
 Candidates should support the society’s objectives and mission and be committed to a vegan lifestyle.
 Experience in finance/accounting, audit/risk management, charity law or acting as a treasurer is particularly welcome.